Zhongli0401/korepi-tools/README.md

  - download latest korepi
  - delete certs folder in tools/certs
  - delete enc.json in both tools and korepi-tools folder
- - then run step2.bat enter your hwid select yes get enc.json
+ - then run first-time-setup.bat enter your hwid select yes get enc.json
  - if everything goes right and the game doesnot launnch its korepi issue
  - enjoy korepi